samcrowley35/data_eng_question/README.md

 4. To activate the docker containers that host Localstack and Postgres, run ```docker-compose up -d```
     - To check and see if all is well, run the ```docker ps``` command
+    - be sure to open Docker desktop before this step as well

 5. After Localstack and Postgres are spun up, run the python script with the command ```python3 read_queue.py```.
 Note: for some machines, you may need to use 'python' rather than 'python3'.
     - This script runs infinitely and reads from the local stack every five seconds so be sure to hit CTRL+C to end it.